-Week 8 (Nov 2) The fourfold pattern of Christian worship: developing a framework.
+Week 8 (Nov 6) The fourfold pattern of Christian worship: developing a framework.

 Read: Everett Ferguson, "How We Christians Worship", Christian History, 37: Worship in the Early Church, 1993. (translation and commentary on Justin Martyr's First Apology, 67) (posted on Quercus).

-AND_Simon Chan, "The Sunday Liturgy", in Liturgical Theology: The Church as Worshipping Community, Downer's Grove.
+And Simon Chan, "The Sunday Liturgy", in Liturgical Theology: The Church as Worshipping Community, Downer's Grove.
 IL: IVP Academic, 2006. (posted to Quercus) [case study due]

-Week 9 (November 9) An informed shaping of mechanics: music, materials, technology.
+Week 9 (November 13) An informed shaping of mechanics: music, materials, technology.

 Read: Steven Guthrie.
-"The Wisdom of Song", in Resonant Witness: Conversations between Music and Theology, Grand Rapids, MI: Eerdmans, 2011; (382 -407). (posted on Quercus) [Seminar - case study discussion]
+"The Wisdom of Song", in Resonant Witness: Conversations between Music and Theology, Grand Rapids, MI: Eerdmans, 2011; (382 -407). (posted on Quercus)

-Week 10 (November 16) "Sacred space": a theology of place and worship.
+Week 10 (November 20) "Sacred space": a theology of place and worship.
 How our space influences the manner of worship.

 Read: Daniel Block, "The Design and Theology of Sacred Space" in For the Glory of God, Grand Rapids, MI: Baker Academic, 2014; (297-332) (posted on Quercus.)
-[Seminar hour - worship group #1]

-Week 11 (November 23) Cultures and worship: a contextual offering in the North American context.
+Week 11 (November 27) Cultures and worship: a contextual offering in the North American context.
 Read: Susan J. White, "Contemporary Challenges to Christian Worship", in Foundations of Christian Worship.
-Louisville, KY: Westminster John Knox Press, 2006; (152-173) (Posted on Quercus) [Seminar hour - worship group #2]
+Louisville, KY: Westminster John Knox Press, 2006; (152-173) (Posted on Quercus)

-Week 12 (November 30) The six streams of Christian tradition and their relationship to worship.
+Week 12 (Dec 4) The six streams of Christian tradition and their relationship to worship.
 Read: Richard Foster, Streams of Living Water, Introduction (xv - xvi) and Chapter 1 (1 - 22) on Quercus, then choose 1 of the six streams and read the corresponding chapter.
-[Seminar hour - worship group #3]

-Week 13 (December 7) A lived doxology: Worship and the missional life, creating a variety of worship experiences appropriate to the context.
+Week 13 (December 11) A lived doxology: Worship and the missional life, creating a variety of worship experiences appropriate to the context.